tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-“*Anything*.
+“Anything I want.
+Like I said.
 Don’t you listen?” he said.
 He was talking just like before, no change in his tone.
 Just like any guy on the street.